commanded/commanded-ecto-projections/guides/Usage.md

     end
     ```

-3. Provide a one-arity function as a projector option:
+3. Provide a one-arity function as a `schema_prefix` projector option:

     ```elixir
     defmodule MyApp.ExampleProjector do